Acne

 The most common topical prescription medications for acne are:

-- Retinoids and retinoid-like drugs.
 These come as creams, gels and lotions.
 Retinoid drugs are derived from vitamin A and include tretinoin and adapalene (Differin).
 They may be combined with topical antibiotics (Treclin) or Benzoyl Peroxide (Epiduo).
 You apply this medication in the evening, beginning with three times a week, then daily as your skin becomes used to it.
 It works by preventing plugging of the hair follicles.

-- Antibiotics.
 These work by killing excess skin bacteria and reducing redness.
 For the first few months of treatment, you may use both a retinoid and an antibiotic.
 The antibiotics are often combined with benzoyl peroxide to reduce the likelihood of developing antibiotic resistance.
 Examples include clindamycin with benzoyl peroxide (Duac,) and erythromycin with benzoyl peroxide (Benzamycin).

-- Salicylic acid and azelaic acid.
 Azelaic acid is a naturally occurring acid which has antibacterial properties.
 A 20 percent azelaic acid cream seems to be as effective as many conventional acne treatments when used twice a day for at least four weeks.
 It's even more effective when used in combination with erythromycin.
 Prescription azelaic acid (Finacea) is an option during pregnancy and while breast-feeding.
 Side effects include skin discolouration and minor skin irritation.

 Salicylic acid may help prevent plugged hair follicles and is available as both wash-off and leave-on products.